Shandong Peninsula: History

 In the Paleolithic, the Shandong Peninsula area was covered by forest.
 In the Neolithic, about 7,000 years ago, a large number of Dongyi people inhabited the peninsula.
 The Dongyi had their own kingdom called the State of Lai.
 The peninsula later belonged to the State of Qi.
 The Qi built the Great Wall of Qi, which is partially on the peninsula.
 During the Han dynasty, the peninsula belonged to the semi-independent feudatory Jiaodong Kingdom.

+During the late 19th Century, the Shandong Peninsula served as a base for the Beiyang Fleet.
+During the First Sino-Japanese War, the port of Weihaiwei was captured by Japan after a 23 day siege.

-The Kiautschou Bay Leased Territory was a leased territory of the German Empire from 1898 to 1914 located around Jiaozhou Bay, where the village of Qingdao (Tsingtao) developed into a major seaport.
+During the Scramble for China, the German Empire annexed the Kiautschou Bay Leased Territory from 1898 to 1914.
+It was located around Jiaozhou Bay, where the village of Qingdao (Tsingtao) developed into a major seaport. in July 1898, the port of Weihaiwei was annexed by the United Kingdom.

 Japan seized the territory from Germany in 1914 in the First World War.
 In the 1919 Treaty of Versailles, Germany lost Qingdao and its sphere of influence in Shandong.
 Instead of restoring Chinese sovereignty over the area, the treaty transferred the leased territory to the Empire of Japan.
 This resulted in popular dissatisfaction in China with the outcome, known as the Shandong Problem, and led to the May Fourth Movement.
 Eventually, Shandong was reverted to Chinese control in 1922 after mediation by the United States during the Washington Naval Conference.
 However, Japan retained economic influence in the area.

 Due to geographical reasons, the Shandong Peninsula is closely connected with Northeast China and South Korea.
 Historically, a large number of people migrated to the Northeast by boat, whereas in the present day many people from the Northeast "return" to the Shandong Peninsula.
 After the People's Republic of China established diplomatic relations with South Korea in 1992, a large number of South Korean companies also set up factories in the region.
 There are more than 200,000 Koreans living in the Shandong Peninsula.
 South Korea has a consulate-general in Qingdao.